Securityboat/securityboat.github.io/docs/Other/Hardware Security/Raspberry Pi/honeypot-using-raspberry-pi-and-opencanary..md

 Now press CTRL + S to save & CTRL + X to exit from nano.

-**Note** If you want services like ssh, smb, etc. to be running fake then set the **`User=root`** to get the alerts on gmail or else it will not send any alerts regarding those services.
+**Note:** If you want services like ssh, smb, etc. to be running fake then set the **`User=root`** to get the alerts on gmail or else it will not send any alerts regarding those services.

-2. After saving file execute the following command to enable service on system boot & start the service to test.
+**Step 2:** After saving file execute the following command to enable service on system boot & start the service to test.

 1\.
 To enable service.